immortalmind2016/slice/README.md

 3. Store in our postgres database inside a table called session

 Note: look at the suggestion part at the end of this document.

+# Our git flow

+- We have 3 branches develop,staging and main
+- We should do the following step in order to implement a new feature:
+  1. create a branch with feature name
+  2. make a pr on develop
+  3. merge it using sqash&merge
+  4. create a pr from develop to staging then merge it
+  5. create a pr from staging to main then merge it

+Read more: A feature-based development workflow

 # System components